33 Essential Spices I Recommend Stocking Up On

 28. Red Pepper (Crushed):

 The red pepper spice is made from red chili peppers that are dried and then crushed.
 It is a popular addition to soups, stews, and various pasta dishes.
-Much like many other spices, it can be found to have various levels of kick, so try a few brands and pick the one that suits your family’s taste buds.
+Much like many other spices, it can be found to have multiple levels of kick, so try a few brands and pick the one that suits your family’s taste buds.

 29. Poppy Seed:

-Poppy seeds which come from the poppy plant, provide a wide and unique set of uses.
+Poppy seeds, which come from the poppy plant, provide a wide and unique set of uses.
 Besides being used in cooking for things like cakes, glaze, fillings, pastries, salad dressings, sauces, and soups, its oil can be drawn out and used for varnish, paint, and soaps.

 Poppy seeds get a bad rap in some circles, but if used in moderation, particularly if a woman is pregnant, you should be fine.
 Any questions, check with your health professional.